 In addition, the expansive display offers a ton of screen real estate for displaying large amounts of data or editing high-resolution images and video.
-Throw in Low Blue Light output, a built-in multi-port USB 3.2 Gen2 hub, networking, and an audio line-out port and you’ve got one powerful monitor.
+Throw in Low Blue Light output, a built-in multi-port USB 3.2 Gen2 hub, networking, and an audio line-out port and you’ve got one possibly one of the best business monitors around.

 Unboxing and setting up the Dell U2723QE was simple, effortless, and toolless.
 In minutes, we assembled the stand, attached the monitor, and connected it to our computer.